PX4/PX4-Autopilot/nuttx/configs/README.txt

       don't select CONFIG_ARCH_MATH_H, the redirecting math.h header file will stay out-of-the-way in include/nuttx/.

+    CONFIG_ARCH_FLOAT_H
+      If you enable the generic, built-in math library, then that math library will expect your toolchain to provide the standard float.h header file.
+      The float.h header file defines the properties of your floating point implementation.
+It would always be best to use your toolchain's float.h header file but if none is avaiable, a default float.h header file will provided if this option is selected.
+However, there is no assurance that the settings in this float.h are actually correct for your platform!

     CONFIG_ARCH_STDARG_H - There is also a redirecting version of stdarg.h in the source tree as well.
 It also resides out-of-the-way at include/nuttx/stdarg.h.
       This is because you should normally use your toolchain's stdarg.h file.
 But